Python is amazing.

 So the question itself isn’t really well-formed.

-That said, for the most common implementation (CPython: written in C, often referred to as simply ‘Python’, and surely what you’re using if you have no idea what I’m talking about), the answer is: interpreted, with some compilation.
+That said, for the most common Python implementation (CPython: written in C, often referred to as simply ‘Python’, and surely what you’re using if you have no idea what I’m talking about), the answer is: interpreted, with some compilation.
 CPython compiles* Python source code to bytecode, and then interprets this bytecode, executing it as it goes.

 * Note: this isn’t ‘compilation’ in the traditional sense of the word.
 Typically, we’d say that ‘compilation’ is taking a high-level language and converting it to machine code.
 But it is a ‘compilation’ of sorts.